Loran4vr/virtualtrade/fix_log.md

 - Secure cookies require HTTPS
 - Session lifetime is set to 7 days
 - OAuth state must be preserved in session
-- Flask-Dance session storage is explicitly configured
+- Flask-Dance session storage is explicitly configured with correct import